 Legacy applications commonly use Header-based authentication.
 In this scenario, a user (or message originator) authenticates to an intermediary identity solution.
 The intermediary solution authenticates the user and propagates the required Hypertext Transfer Protocol (HTTP) headers to the destination web service.
 Microsoft Entra ID supports this pattern via its Application Proxy service, and integrations with other network controller solutions.

 In our solution, Application Proxy provides remote access to the application, authenticates the user, and passes headers required by the application.

 Remote users need to securely single sign-on (SSO) into to on-premises applications that require header-based authentication.

 User: Accesses legacy applications served by Application Proxy.

 Web browser: The component that the user interacts with to access the external URL of the application.

-Azure AD: Authenticates the user.
+Microsoft Entra ID: Authenticates the user.

 Legacy applications: Applications that receive user requests from Application Proxy.
 The legacy application receives the required HTTP headers to set up a session and return a response.